The good news: You just won that large pool of distressed debt loans.

 An inadequate system, of course, can tilt the risk-reward scales of distressed debt portfolios in favor of greater risk.
 It may take a long time to board the loans, borrower and loan data may have to be manually entered numerous times, or it may take too long to modify or restructure loans.
-All of this adds costs to your servicing operations and ultimately reduces the overall return that either you or your investors seek.
+All of this adds costs to your distressed debt servicing operations and ultimately reduces the overall return that either you or your investors seek.

 Besides your servicing personnel, and your communication and workout strategy with borrowers, higher returns and risk mitigation are accomplished through back-office systems that enable an organized, methodical loan-boarding and servicing process.
 So, in the spirit of distressed debt loan servicing efficiency, it's important to choose a servicing platform that:

-A common pain point for loan servicers of new distressed debt pools is entering the borrower, related parties (original note holder, other lien holders) and loan information numerous times for various loans.
+A common pain point for loan servicers of new distressed debt pools is entering the borrowers, related parties (original note holder, other lien holders) and loan information numerous times for various loans.
 Being able to enter the contact information one time and associate it with multiple loans – as is the case with some commercial borrowers – is a critical time-saver.
-Additionally, this bolsters both tracking and collections.
+This also bolsters both tracking and collections.
 Nortridge's distressed debt software eliminates this pain point by enabling users to enter contact information once and associate it with numerous loans, as is often the case with commercial borrowers.

-For ROI tracking, it is essential to track the customer’s note balance against your purchase cost (often these are not the same thing).
+For ROI tracking, it is essential to track the borrower's note balance against your purchase cost (often these are not the same thing).
 It's also important to track ongoing loan maintenance costs ("protective advances") including reimbursable and non-reimbursable expenses.
-Most important is the ability to track short-term and long-term capital gains, apply discounts, with the ability to amortize via various methods (including the effective interest method) and to achieve full debt recovery before recognizing gains.
+Most important is the ability to track short-term and long-term capital gains, apply discounts, with the ability to amortize via various methods (including the effective interest method), and achieve full debt recovery before recognizing gains.
 Often, this is called "shadow loan" or "multiple book accounting."
 As many successful, disciplined business people can attest, that which gets tracked, gets managed.

 If restructuring a loan requires too much effort, it likely loses its appeal on both sides of the equation and can lead to foreclosure.
 If restructuring a loan is required, you should explore how efficiently your current software system handles these types of changes.
 Does it track both the "before" and the "after"?
 Yours should be a flexible system that enables the restructuring of loan terms such as balance reductions, payment schedules, and interest rates.
 In today's challenging economy, loan servicers are required to be creative.
 Unfortunately, most mortgage servicing software is not designed to be flexible and certainly not creative.
 The end result can be foreclosures and all-around higher costs for all parties.